changyaochen/changyaochen.github.io/_posts/2018-04-22-the-fundamental-problem-of-causal-inference-part-1.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/ranking_1.png)

 As we can see, both treatment and control groups consist of 10 people.
 Out of the 10 people in the treatment group, 6 come to shop; whereas only 3 people from the control group come to shop.
 Therefore, the *response rate* from the treatment group is 60%, higher than 30% from the control group.
 Recall that we consider the treatment group and control group are "identical", except for the marketing action (the treatment).
 Hence we will attribute the observed difference to the marketing action, that is, the marketing action **causes** the difference of the response rate, and in this case, to our favor.
+We see an absolute lift (or uplift) of 30% in the response rate.

 ### Evaluation metric

 So far we don't need any model, not even the black-box one.
-How can a model come into play?
+The random assignment gives us a 30% lift.
+However, **can we do better than random?** Here a model come into play.
 Imagine the company is going through some severe budget cut, and we can only apply marketing action to 5 customers.
 For the sake of simplicity, let us further assume that our total customer universe only contains the 10 people in the treatment group (what kind of company is that?!), then the question boils down to: which 5 to pick?

-Now the black-box model comes to play.
+Now the model comes to play.
 First one up is the random number generator: it will just randomly pick 5 people, and since we are omniscient, we will know that the response rate will be 60% - it is still better than the baseline response rate of 30%!

-Then another black-box model can score the 10 customers (in the treatment group) in the fashion shown in the figure below.
+Then another model can score the 10 customers (in the treatment group) in the fashion shown in the figure below.
 If we then pick the top-5 highest ranked customer to apply the marketing action, we will get a response rate of 100%!
 Talk about a smart algorithm!

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/ranking_2.png)